 What’s your co-parenting schedule?
 Is it one week on, one week off?

 M: It’s very fluid.
 Wouldn’t you say that, Warren?

 W: Absolutely.
 That’s what creates the harmony in our house.
 We’re both very, very flexible.
 So if I needed days to prep for a training session, Melanie is all on board and she says “Okay, yep, no problem.”
 And if she needs to go somewhere or has an interview in Toronto, I can say no problem and that I’ll take that day off or I’ll pick them up from school.
 We’re very, very flexible.

 M: The fluidity is on a week-by-week basis.
 It all depends on whose schedule has what.
 But in general, on Sundays we project next week ahead and who decides going to be where and when.

 What about when you guys have conflict?
 Do you have family meetings?

 M: Every time there’s a change in guard, there’s a debriefing session.
 So if Warren is off training and he’s in Hamilton Monday to Thursday, we’ll chat through text and keep each other up to date.
 And then when he comes home on Thursday, and now it’s my turn to be off duty, we’ll debrief.
 It’s a natural, non-scheduled thing.
 There’s no agenda, but me and the kids will update him on everything that’s gone on.
 What’s going on in the house and what’s gone on at school.
-When there’s a big issue — and there sometimes are — we have kids who are human— and we do need to deal with things together before we bring the kids, that’s just about us shooting a text and saying, “Do you have a time for an adult talk?”
+When there’s a big issue, and there sometimes is — we have kids who are human — and we do need to deal with things together before we bring the kids, that’s just about us shooting a text and saying, “Do you have a time for an adult talk?”
 It’s really quite that simple.